N-Gage: Revision

 Following criticism of the N-Gage design, Nokia revised the model as the N-Gage QD, (Note: "QD" is primarily a marketing designation, and does not officially stand for anything.
-According to Nokia spokesman Will Willis, some have suggested that the letters could be considered to stand for quaque die, meaning every day in Latin)) unveiled on 14 April 2004 and released on 26 May 2004.
+According to Nokia spokesman Will Willis, some have suggested that the letters could be considered to stand for quaque die, meaning every day in Latin).) unveiled on 14 April 2004 and released on 26 May 2004.
 It revised the original N-Gage's physical design, being smaller and rounder, with other cosmetic changes on its face.
 It corrected the flaw of the original's cartridge slot placement with a more convenient one on the bottom of the device as opposed to behind the battery.
 This design also moved the earpiece to the face of the device, rather than on the side, as in the previous model.

 Although it uses the same Symbian S60 software, some features available in the original system, such as MP3 playback, FM radio reception and USB connectivity, were removed from the new device.
 Later in August 2005 Nokia marketed the Silver Edition of N-Gage QD with a few cosmetic changes, and the replacement of the two specialist gaming buttons (5 and 7) with standard keys.

-In October 2021, photos and information about a prototype for a cancelled hardware revision called the "N-Gage IC" were posted to the AtariAge and ObsureGamers forums by two independent collectors: Timo Weirich (Germany) and Leo Ashomko (Russia).
+In October 2021, photos and information about a prototype for a cancelled hardware revision called the "N-Gage IC" were posted to the AtariAge and ObscureGamers forums by two independent collectors: Timo Weirich (Germany) and Leo Ashomko (Russia).
 The prototype is cosmetically similar to the base N-Gage QD but came with an integrated camera, a 123 MHz processor, Symbian OS 7.0 with Series 60 2nd Edition and USB mass storage as well as hardware MP3 decoding from the original model.